 A specific chiropractic adjustment can help restore proper relationship within the joint and surrounding tissue.
 This can help reconnect and enhance the innate recuperative power of the body to heal itself due to the emphasis on the relationship between structure and function that is coordinated by the neurological system.

-Play offense when it comes to your wellbeing by finding a chiropractor who can make the professional recommendations on how you can benefit from raising your quality of life, one adjustment at a time!The information in our articles are not intended to diagnose, mitigate or prescribe the use of any technique as a form of treatment for any physical conditions, symptoms or diseases.
+Related Blog Post: 4 Reasons to Choose Regular Chiropractic CareThe information in our articles are not intended to diagnose, mitigate or prescribe the use of any technique as a form of treatment for any physical conditions, symptoms or diseases.
 Directly consult with a qualified health care professional for any chiropractic or medical advice.
 In addition to the benefits of chiropractic care, one should also be aware of the existence of some risks.
 Risks associated with some chiropractic care may include soreness, musculoskeletal sprain/strain, and fracture.
 In addition, there have been reported cases of stroke associated with chiropractic care.
 Research and scientific evidence does not establish a cause and effect relationship between chiropractic care and the occurrence of stroke; rather studies indicate that people may be consulting chiropractors when they are in the early states of a stroke.
 In essence, there is a stroke already in process.
 However, you are being informed of this reported risk.